-3. How long may I remain a student?
+3. How long may I remain a candidate?

-FPSB recommends completing the FPSB certification within the same year you start, but recognizes that the learning process may take longer due to personal choices or circumstances.
-After three years, a student would need to re-register with FPSB (and pay the registration fee again).
+FPSB recommends a candidate apply for Risk and Estate Planning Specialist Certification as soon as the exam is passed.
+This converts a candidate to a certificant and obviates the need to renew enrollment as a candidate while other Specialist courses including the Integrated Financial Planning are pursued.
+After a lapse of three years without passing an exam, however, a candidate would need to re-register with FPSB (and pay the registration fee again).
 FPSB strongly encourages you to complete the certification in the recommended time frame.